valkey-io/valkey-doc/docs/reference/protocol-spec.md

 The string mustn't contain a CR (`\r`) or LF (`\n`) character and is terminated by CRLF (i.e., `\r\n`).

 Simple strings transmit short, non-binary strings with minimal overhead.
-For example, many Redis commands reply with just "OK" on success.
+For example, many Valkey commands reply with just "OK" on success.
 The encoding of this Simple String is the following 5 bytes:

     +OK\r\n

-When Redis replies with a simple string, a client library should return to the caller a string value composed of the first character after the `+` up to the end of the string, excluding the final CRLF bytes.
+When Valkey replies with a simple string, a client library should return to the caller a string value composed of the first character after the `+` up to the end of the string, excluding the final CRLF bytes.

 To send binary strings, use [bulk strings](#bulk-strings) instead.